 There are tasks that need to be done that will be meaningful and fun in the run-up to the wedding.
 Take a few moments to think about them.
 These tasks might include getting a manicure with a friend, picking up bundles of flowers and smelling their scents, or cooking a big meal for family who are in town.
 Visualize getting some nice conversation time in with relatives you haven’t seen in a while, or working on a last-minute craft project with your friends.
 These thoughts give you excitement and joy about the last stages of wedding preparation.

 Visualize Waking Up on the Morning of Your Wedding

 Visualizing what you’ll be doing when you wake up on your wedding day is a great idea.
-By thinking this through ahead of time, you won’t be as tempted to rush head-long into preparations or getting made-up and dressed too soon.
-If possible, wake up a few minutes before you have to wake up, and in your visualization, think about what would be meaningful: sitting outside and enjoying the weather?
+By thinking this through ahead of time, you won’t be as tempted to rush head-first into preparations or getting made-up and dressed too soon.
+If possible, wake up a few minutes before you need to, and in your visualization, think about what would be meaningful: sitting outside and enjoying the weather?
 Journaling?
 Reading a few lines from a favorite romantic book?
 Give yourself the gift of preparing for that moment of getting married, so that when it happens, it can be a treasured memory rather than just the start of another busy day.